|

 effect that would make investors (pilots) more careful about not jeopardizing

 their investment, and reduce the accident rate.
-Properly structured, there
+Properly structured, there might even be some tax advantages for profit or loss.

 Just an idea.